elephaint/pgbm/README.md

 It is aimed at users interested in solving large-scale tabular probabilistic regression problems, such as probabilistic time series forecasting.
 For more details, read [our paper](arxiv-link).

 ### Installation ###
-* Run `pip install pgbm` within the virtual environment of your choice.
+Run `pip install pgbm` within the virtual environment of your choice.

+Verification:
-* Run an example from the [examples](https://github.com/elephaint/pgbm/tree/main/examples) folder to verify the installation is correct.
+* Download & run an example from the [examples](https://github.com/elephaint/pgbm/tree/main/examples) folder to verify the installation is correct.
 Use both 'gpu' and 'cpu' as device to check if you are able to train on both GPU and CPU.
 * Note that when training on the GPU, the custom CUDA kernel will be JIT-compiled when initializing a model.
-Hence, the first time you train a model on the GPU it can take a bit longer to compile the CUDA kernel.
-After that, the compiled kernel is saved to a cache folder in your local virtual environment.
+Hence, the first time you train a model on the GPU it can take a bit longer, as PGBM needs to compile the CUDA kernel.

 #### Dependencies ####

 * PyTorch >= 1.7.0, with CUDA 11.0 for GPU acceleration (https://pytorch.org/get-started/locally/)
 * Numpy >= 1.19.2 (install via `pip` or `conda`; https://github.com/numpy/numpy)
+* CUDA Toolkit 11.0 (or one matching your PyTorch distribution) (https://developer.nvidia.com/cuda-toolkit)
-* PGBM uses a custom CUDA kernel which needs to be compiled; this may require installing a suitable compiler (e.g. gcc) although installing PyTorch according to the official docs should install all the required dependencies.
+* PGBM uses a custom CUDA kernel which needs to be compiled, which may require installing a suitable compiler.
+Installing PyTorch and the full CUDA Toolkit should be sufficient, but contact the author if you find it still not working even after installing these dependencies.
 * To run the experiments comparing against baseline models a number of additional packages may need to be installed via `pip` or  `conda`.

 ### Examples ###